WHAT IS IT ?

 Take care to prevent mosquito bites throughout the day.

-Please see our page on preventing mosquito bites in foreign countries.
+Please click here to learn more about preventing mosquito bites in foreign countries.

 Japanese Encephalitis is found in Asia in countries extending from India to Japan and down to Indonesia and Papua New Guinea.